AttorneyOnline/docs/AO Documentation/docs/authoring/characters.md

 - `chat_size`: (optional, same defaults as `chat_font`) modifies the size of your message text.
 Like `chat_font`, this is also clientside.

-- `shouts`: (optional, defaults to your theme and is overridden by your character files) modifies the interjections, zooms, and realization flash your character will use if they aren't included in your character folder.
+- `shouts`: (Depreciated in 2.9.0, functionality merged with `chat`.) modifies the interjections, zooms, and realization flash your character will use if they aren't included in your character folder.
 These are located in `misc/`, just like `chat` - in fact, they often share a folder.

 - `effects` (optional, defaults to `default/effects`): specifies misc folder to search for overlay effects, like `chat` and `shouts`.

 - `realization` (optional): specifies custom realization sound to be played; must be located in `base/sound/general`.

 - `scaling` (optional): specifies the scaling resampler used.
 It's recommended to use `fast` for any pixelated characters and `smooth` for HD-resolution characters.
+Please note that in 2.9.1, a global default setting was added

 #### `[Shouts]` (optional)
 With 2.9.0, interjections are now logged in the IC logs.
 This sections allows for content creators to define both custom interjections, and custom messages for each character's interjection.
 For examples in-action, please look at Apollo's `GOTCHA!`  and Miles' `EUREKA!`